 \section{Fibered knots and monic Alexander polynomials}

 We will mainly focus on localized meta-nilpotent quotients of knot groups.
-Before going to the quotient, we will review fibered knots as a toy model.
-A knot $K \subset M$ is said to be {\it fibered} if $ M \setminus K $ is the total space of a fiber bundle over $S^1$ whose fiber is given by a Seifert surface.
-It is worth noting that, if $K$ is fibered, then $\pi_1(M \setminus K) \cong F \rtimes \Z$ for some free group $F$; in particular, the $k$-th meta-nilpotent quotient of $\pi_1(M \setminus K)$ is isomorphic to $F/F_k \rtimes \Z $.
+Before discussing the quotient, we review fibered knots as a toy model.
+A knot $K \subset M$ is said to be {\it fibered} if $M \setminus K$ is the total space of a fiber bundle over $S^1$ whose fiber is a Seifert surface.
+It is worth noting that if $K$ is fibered, then $\pi_1(M \setminus K) \cong F \rtimes \Z$ for some free group $F$; in particular, the $k$-th meta-nilpotent quotient of $\pi_1(M \setminus K)$ is isomorphic to $F/F_k \rtimes \Z$.

 Conversely, as is classically known, if $K$ is not fibered, no free group $F$ admits $\pi_1(M \setminus K) \cong F \rtimes \Z$.
-However, as indicated in \cite[\S 5]{Gor}, we can show that, under a certain condition, the meta-nilpotence of $\pi_1(M \setminus K)$ is a mapping torus: More precisely,
+However, as indicated in \cite[\S 5]{Gor}, we can show that, under a certain condition, the meta-nilpotent quotient of $\pi_1(M \setminus K)$ is a mapping torus: more precisely,

 \begin{prop}[{folklore}] Let $M$ be an integral homology 3-sphere.
 Let $\pi_K $ be the knot group $\pi_1(M \setminus K) $ of a knot $K \subset M $.
 Suppose that the leading coefficient of $\Delta_K$ is $\pm 1$, i.e., $\lc \Delta_K = \pm 1. $